 Such an appliance poses a serious danger.
-As the shocks indicate that the washing machine is not earthed it means that if a component inside the machine's insulation breaks down, or a live wire comes adrift and touches the metal parts inside, then the low voltage current will be replaced by the full mains voltage which can kill.
-Without a path to earth, the washing machine cannot blow the fuse and instead could just work as normal but be lethal.
+Because the mild shocks indicate that the washing machine is not earthed it means that if a component inside the machine's insulation breaks down, or a live wire comes adrift and touches the metal parts inside, then the low voltage current will be replaced by the full mains voltage – which can kill.
+Without a path to earth, the washing machine cannot blow the fuse, and instead could just work as normal but be lethal.

 Don’t confuse with static electricity discharges

 If you get just a single short shock when you touch an appliance (possibly accompanied by a cracking sound) which doesn’t reoccur when you touch the appliance again this could be static electricity discharging from your body and is very different to this issue.